 You will need a thermometer in order to make sure you reach and maintain your mash temperature.

-A standard all grain recipe will work fine.
+A standard all-grain recipe will work fine.

-You can check out some of my favorite recipes here:
+You can check out some of my favorite recipes here: All Grain Brewing Recipes

-Brew Day Instructions
+Brew in a Bag Instructions

 Clean & Sanitize Your Equipment